 At the end of the day, the images have to do the talking.
 It’s what makes each photographer different.
 Their way of seeing, their vision.
 If you think my ‘eye’, this documentary wedding photography approach, would fit your wedding day – please do get in touch.

 Born near Manchester.
 (My ancestors were blacksmiths in Shropshire it seems).
 My family moved south when I was nine.
 Still got a few flat vowels though…’castle not carstle, bath not barth’…it amuses my London born children.

 Live in Sussex.
 Married (my wife is a writer), three children and a dog (labrador/whippet cross).
 I studied art history at Manchester University, though spent most of my time in the community darkroom in Manchester.
 Followed by an intensive photojournalism course at The London College of Printing.
 I started shooting for The Times after a week’s work experience there, days after finishing the course – my first job.

 My work has appeared in publications such as Time magazine, The Financial Times, Wall Street Journal, The Independent, The Daily Telegraph, The Observer, Barron’s magazine, Institutional Investor, amongst others.
 I have always been a photographer – only job I’ve had.
 Third generation Stoke City FC supporter.

 Hobbies – ferrying my children to and from various sporting events, etc. (it seems).
 Taking pictures.
-Walking the dog, which is most of my instagram feed….and I’m camera shy too, so here’s one from many years ago……
+Walking the dog, which is most of my instagram feed….and, like the vast majority of couples who hire me, I’m camera shy too, so here’s one from many years ago……